Sunday, April 21, 2024

 this valley in the sky

-orbits a bright black hole reeling with vultures.
+orbits a bright black hole of reeling vultures.

-shuffle a stash of stone tablets over my leathery feet,
+shuffle a torpid stash of stone tablets over my leathery feet

 where are the ezekiels and daniels?